zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 monorder: Monitor processing order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When multiple record target the same target PV, and request processing on subscription updates.
-This option allows the order of processing to be specified.
+This option allows the order of processing to be specified when multiple records target the same PV and request processing on subscription updates.

 Record are processed in increasing order. monorder=-1 is processed before monorder=0.
 Both are processed before monorder=1.